ApryseSDK/pdftron-react-native/README.md

 this._viewer.selectAnnotation('annotId1', 1);
 ```

-##### setFlagForAnnotations
+##### setFlagsForAnnotations
-To set flag for specified annotations in the current document.
+To set flags for specified annotations in the current document.
 The `flagValue` controls whether a flag will be set to or removed from the annotation.

+Note: the old function `setFlagForAnnotations` is deprecated.
+Please use this one.

 Parameters: